bedrocksystems/BRiCk/doc/sphinx/object_layout.rst

 :ref:`trivial class <object_layout.concepts.trivial>`
 concepts, it is an easier-to-characterize side-condition as it is stronger than either of the previous two concepts.
-Furthermore, the data which we've encountered while reasoning explicitly about the layout of structs within the BedRock Hypervisor™ has fallen into the category of **POD**.
+Furthermore, the data which we've encountered while reasoning explicitly about the layout of structs within `BlueRock <https://bluerock.io>`_ Ultra™ has fallen into the category of **POD**.
 In the future we will want to refine the C++-concepts which we expose within the semantics and relax our axioms accordingly.